Mira (band): History

 Mira was formed by vocalist Regina Sosinski, guitarist Tom Parker, bassist Sam Riles and drummer Alan Donaldson.
 Originally called Still, they were influenced by shoegaze bands such as Slowdive and Cocteau Twins.

 After releasing several EPs on their own Tesseract label, the band signed to Projekt Records, and their song "Cayman" appeared on Projekt's cat-themed 1999 compilation A Cat-Shaped Hole in My Heart.

-Max Fresen replaced Riles, and the band added guitarist Mark Davidson.
+Max Fresen replaced Riles, and the band briefly added guitarist Jeff Engel.
+Mark Davidson would replace Engel.
+Then Fresen left to be replaced by Melody Fleck.

 Mira released their eponymous debut studio album on April 4, 2000.

 For second album Apart, Melody Fleck replaced Fresen on bass, and the band toured the US.

 In 2002, they collaborated on a self-released split single with Cream Abdul Babar, covering each other's songs.

 Following 2005's There I Go Daydreamer, the band ceased activity and members moved on to other musical projects.

 In 2011, Projekt released a compilation of rare and early Mira recordings, titled The Echo Lingers On (Demos, Outtakes and Rehearsals).